- Request Information

 From the north: Autostrada A1 exit Valdichiana, and then SS 326 (about 20 km).
 From Siena or from Perugia: take the autostradale Siena-Bettolle-Perugia.
 Parking – look for street parking (check if you need to purchase and display a parking ticket) or for the blue “P” signs which will take you to designated parking areas.

-The Val d’Orcia area are the valleys around the Orcia river in the South Eastern area of Tuscany, in the centre of Italy.
-It is one of the most beautiful areas in Tuscany.
+The Val d’Orcia – the valleys around the Orcia river in the South Eastern area of Tuscany, in the centre of Italy.
+It is one of the most beautiful areas in Tuscany and our favourite.